 To minimize your risk, you should always take protective measures to avoid insect bites:

 - Wear long sleeves and long pants to cover exposed skin;

 What to do if you become ill:

 If you develop symptoms of yellow fever such as fever, chills, headache, muscle pain (mostly back pain), jaundice (yellowing of the skin and eyes), loss of appetite, nausea and vomiting:

 - see your health care provider; and

 - tell them where you have been travelling or living.

 The Committee to Advise on Tropical Medicine and Travel (CATMAT) has developed interim recommendations for the use of a fractional dose during a yellow fever vaccine shortage.
 This statement is for use during yellow fever vaccine shortages only.

-Find the latest updates for international travellers on the Yellow fever vaccination recommendations page.
+Find the World Health Organization latest updates on Yellow fever vaccination recommendations for international travellers to Brazil.